+When the AF requested the network to provide QoS with a QoS reference one or more QoS Reference parameters in a prioritized order (indicating the preference of the QoS requirements with which the service can operate).

+When the AF requested the network to provide QoS with individual QoS parameters, the AF may provide Alternative QoS Related Parameter sets in prioritized order, each of which comprise one or more of the following individual Alternative QoS Related parameters: Requested 5GS Delay and Requested Guaranteed Flow Bitrate.
+The TSCTSF determines a Requested PDB considering the Requested 5GS Delay and UE-DS-TT Residence Time.
+The Requested Guaranteed Flow Bitrate and Requested PDB are mapped to the corresponding parameters used in the Alternative QoS Profile specified in TS23.501 clause 5.7.1.2a.

-one or more QoS Reference parameters in a prioritized order (indicating the preference of the QoS requirements with which the service can operate).
-If so, the AF shall also subscribe to receive notifications from the PCF for successful resource allocation and when the QoS targets can no longer (or can again) be fulfilled as described in clause 6.1.3.18.
+An AF that provides Alternative Service Requirements shall also subscribe to receive notifications from the PCF for successful resource allocation and when the QoS targets can no longer (or can again) be fulfilled as described in clause 6.1.3.18.

-When the PCF authorizes the service information from the AF and generates a PCC rule, it shall also derive Alternative QoS parameter sets for this PCC rule based on the QoS Reference parameters in the Alternative Service Requirements.
+When the PCF authorizes the service information from the AF and generates a PCC rule, it shall also derive Alternative QoS parameter sets for this PCC rule based on the QoS Reference parameters and Alternative QoS Related parameters in the Alternative Service Requirements.